clockworklabs/spacetime-docs/docs/unity/part-2.md

 > SpacetimeDB gives you the ability to define custom reducers that automatically trigger when certain events occur.
 >
 > - `init` - Called the first time you publish your module and anytime you clear the database with `spacetime publish <name> --delete-data`.
-> - `client_connected` - Called when a user connects to the SpacetimeDB module.
+> - `client_connected` - Called when a user connects to the SpacetimeDB database.
 Their identity can be found in the `sender` value of the `ReducerContext`.
-> - `client_disconnected` - Called when a user disconnects from the SpacetimeDB module.
+> - `client_disconnected` - Called when a user disconnects from the SpacetimeDB database.
 :::
 :::server-csharp
-Next let's connect our client to our module.
+Next let's connect our client to our database.
 Let's start by modifying our `Debug` reducer.
 Rename the reducer to be called `Connect` and add `ReducerKind.ClientConnected` in parentheses after `SpacetimeDB.Reducer`.
 The end result should look like this:

 ```csharp
 [Reducer(ReducerKind.ClientConnected)]